ebaauw/homebridge-hue/README.md

 ### Prerequisites
 You need a Philips Hue bridge or deCONZ gateway to connect homebridge-hue to your ZigBee lights, switches, and sensors.
 I recommend using the latest Hue bridge firmware, with API v1.28.0 (v2 bridge) or v1.16.0 (v1 bridge) or higher, and the latest deCONZ beta, v2.05.48 or higher.

-You need a server to run homebridge.
+You need a server to run Homebridge.
 This can be anything running [Node.js](https://nodejs.org): from a Raspberry Pi, a NAS system, or an always-on PC running Linux, macOS, or Windows.
-See the [homebridge Wiki](https://github.com/nfarina/homebridge/wiki) for details.
+See the [Homebridge Wiki](https://github.com/homebridge/homebridge/wiki) for details.
 I run deCONZ and homebridge-hue together on a Raspberry Pi 3 model B, with a [RaspBee](https://www.dresden-elektronik.de/funktechnik/solutions/wireless-light-control/raspbee/?L=1) add-on board.
-I recommend using wired Ethernet to connect the server running homebridge, the Hue bridge, and the AppleTV.
+I recommend using wired Ethernet to connect the server running Homebridge, the Hue bridge, and the AppleTV.

 To interact with HomeKit, you need Siri or a HomeKit app on an iPhone, Apple Watch, iPad, iPod Touch, or Apple TV (4th generation or later).
 I recommend to use the latest released versions of iOS, watchOS, and tvOS.
 Please note that Siri and even Apple's [Home](https://support.apple.com/en-us/HT204893) app still provide only limited HomeKit support.
 To use the full features of homebridge-hue, you might want to check out some other HomeKit apps, like Elgato's [Eve](https://www.elgato.com/en/eve/eve-app) app (free) or Matthias Hochgatterer's [Home](http://selfcoded.com/home/) app (paid).